Renting With Us

 It’s easy!
 Start by selecting an available property and booking a viewing via the online form.
-We will then meet you at our office and have a friendly chat to get to know you and discuss your requirements.
+We will then meet your full group at our office and have a friendly chat to get to know you and discuss your requirements.
 We can advise you on your budget, talk about the best types of houses and locations for your group and show you a selection of houses.

 Once you’ve decided on a house, let us know and we will draw up our straightforward, one-page electronic contract.
 This can be signed at our office or remotely on any internet-connected device, which is great if one or more group members can’t make it (e.g. they’re on placement overseas).

 How long is the contract for?

 Like all reputable student housing providers, we let on twelve-month tenancies starting in July to the end of June the following year.

 This allows those with summertime placements, research projects, late/resit examinations or paid employment to live in their university city over the summer months.
 For most students, the independence of having ‘their own place’ during the holidays is a vital part of their university experience.

 No deposits, no fees, and no guarantors.
 You just need a signature to secure a John Winter house.